koustubh25/gearmanBuildScript/README.md

-# Install Gearman and related dependencies
+# Install Gearman and related dependencies on Amazon Linux

 ##Prerequisites